bbarker/ATS-Postiats-wiki/Frequently-asked-questions.md

 Near to everything with ATS, ends to rely on this library.
 There's an on‑line HTML page, with colourization, which help to have a look at all of its content: [ATSPRE, all in one](http://ats-lang.sourceforge.net/DOCUMENT/ATS-Postiats/prelude/HTML/ATSPRE_all_in_one.html).

-### How to build SOMETHING on ATS source code?
+### How to quickly build SOMETHING using ATS source code?

-Sometimes, [Travis-CI setting file](https://github.com/githwxi/ATS-Postiats/blob/master/.travis.yml) is useful for your issue.
-Please see [Travis-CI website](http://docs.travis-ci.com/), if you doesn't the Travis-CI.
+Sometimes, [Travis-CI setting file](https://github.com/githwxi/ATS-Postiats/blob/master/.travis.yml) is useful when you want a remote, standardized, build environment.
+Just edit the code, push the code (if you didn't edit directly on git), and let Travis do the build.
+Please see the [Travis-CI website](http://docs.travis-ci.com/), if you aren't familiar with Travis-CI.